-In Blanchard's most realistic case, the simulated welfare effects of a debt rollover finance an 18% of endowment intergenerational transfer rapidly turn negative, and in some cases, substantially so, for future generations.
+In Blanchard's most realistic example, the simulated welfare effects of a debt and rollover finance of about 12% of GDP intergenerational transfer turn negative, and in some cases, substantially so, for future generations.
 In this case, one would need a very large discount rate to make the gains (in many, not all, cases) to the first generation worth the harm to future generations.
 Decadal productivity growth slowed, and estimates of future growth remain low, thus slower improvement of living standards suggests a low social discount rate.
 That makes the likelihood of (possibly sizable) social welfare losses much larger.
 Surely d, g and r are not independent.
-Productivity pessimists (Gordon (2016) argue new technology does and will not raise productivity nearly as much as did electricity, the automobile, etc.; optimists (Brynjolfsson et al 2019) counter that the "killer app" has or will show up for social media, nanotechnology, Al, precision biomedicine, etc. Time will tell.
+Productivity pessimists (Gordon (2016) argue new technology does and will not raise productivity nearly as much as did electricity, the automobile, etc.; optimists (Brynjolfsson et al. 2019) counter that the "killer app" has or will show up for social media, nanotechnology, AI, precision biomedicine, etc. Time will tell.

-Like all modelers, Blanchard makes assumptions, some necessitated for tractability, and inputs parameter values, that may affect the no cost, increased welfare results.
+Like all modelers, Blanchard makes assumptions, some for tractability, and inputs parameter values, but several affect the no cost, increased welfare results, most weakening (w), others strengthening (s) his argument.
 To his credit, he analyzes some, but dismisses most, while acknowledging that these and other reasons may cause the growth rate to fall, and/or the safe rate to increase, even by enough to reverse the recent relationship.